Quinta Brunson

 God.

+That's what comedy always felt like.
 The first time I went to an improv class, I came out feeling

-Like, I was like closer to God because it had all the ideologies that I thought were more important.
+holy.
+Like I was like closer to God because it had all the ideologies that I thought were more important.

-Even when you go to the basics, like, yes, and it was like, I do, yes, that's how I want to live my life.
+Even when you go to the basics, like yes, and it was like, I do, yes, that's how I want to live my life.

 And you're right.